OFFLINE-GmbH/oc-opening-hours-plugin/README.md

 # oc-opening-hours-plugin

-Manage and display opening hours on your website
+> Manage and display opening hours on your website.

 ## Features

 This plugins allows you to store opening hours for multiple locations and display them on your website.

-It wraps the great [`spatie/opening-hours`](https://github.com/spatie/opening-hours) library.
+It makes use of the great [`spatie/opening-hours`](https://github.com/spatie/opening-hours) library.
 You have direct access to all of the library's features.

 * Store opening hours for multiple locations
 * Set opening hours for each day of the week
 * Add exceptions for specific dates
 * Display the opening hours on your website
-* Schema.org compatible example markup provided
+* Schema.org compatible [example markup](components/openinghours/) provided

-## Components
+## `OpeningHours` component

 This plugin provides only a single `OpeningHours` component.

-This component can be used to display all opening hours for all locations.
+It can be used to display all opening hours for all locations.

 ```twig
 [openingHours]